OCA/stock-logistics-barcode/stock_barcodes/README.rst

 #.
 Go to *Inventory*.
 #.
 Click on scanner button on any operation type.
 #.
 Start reading barcodes.
+#.
+The wizard will suggest pickings based on the scanned data (Product, quantity, lot, etc...)
+#.
+Select a picking by clicking on the pin, and complete the desired operations.

 To use the barcode interface on a picking: